Thailand travel – 10 tips and suggestions visiting

-5. Flying around Thailand – It is faster and cheaper to actually fly with the various regional carriers and international carriers through different destinations in Thailand instead of business or other transport services.
+5. Flying around Thailand – It is faster and cheaper to actually fly with the various regional carriers and international carriers through various destinations around Thailand instead of bus, train or private transport services.
 Check online using popular online sites like Skyscanner, Kayak or Momondo which allow you to search the more popular air travel consolidators for flights around the country.

-6. Enjoy being on the water – In many places around Thailand, being on the water with any of the local crafts like a long tail boat will give you a different take on they way the locals travel and to also enjoy the landscape in a different perspective.
+6. Enjoy being on the water – In many places around Thailand, being on the water on a long tail boat or water taxi will give you a different take on they way the locals travel and enjoy the scenic landscape in perspective and views.
 This also can take place in many urban environments like Bangkok where the canal waterways are extensive and fun to explore some of the cool and quirky neighborhoods of the city.

 8. Avoiding scams in Thailand- Unfortunately you may come across a variety of scams at popular sites, markets and areas around Thailand.
 The best thing is to just avoid any contact or communication and just smile and continue going to your destination.
 There are quite a few scammers targeting solo or unsuspecting tourists even for basic things like tuk, tuk or taxi rides, so be careful and take your time and follow your intuition.
 Here are a few more typical scams that happen regularly in popular attractions or other typical situations courtesy of Scam city.

 9. Try the street food – the hawker stands are definitely a wonderful experience to try street food throughout Thailand.
-Just take precaution by observing and watching vendors that have high traffic, fresh ingredients, a good selection and is prepared when you are there and not just sitting like it may have been all day long.
-Then you know it’s relatively safe to try the food that this vendor is preparing.
+Just take precaution by observing and watching vendors for the ones that have high traffic and food turnover, using fresh ingredients, a good selection and last, the food is prepared on the spot and not just sitting in heat trays all day long.
+Then you know it will be relatively safe to try the food that this vendor is preparing for you.

 10. Visit the markets – there are so many wonderful outdoor markets to explore, even some markets that are accessible only by boat which is quite unique.
 A fantastic place to try the tropical fruit, street and local delicacies, the outdoor markets are a wonderful opportunity to take photographs, try the local food and even bargain for a wonderful souvenir.
 Make sure you pack well (here are some packing tips) so you can bring home some fantastic finds at the many outdoor and night markets around Thailand.

-I hope tips on Thailand travel – 10 tips and suggestions were helpful for your planning and travel to this amazing country.
+I hope you enjoyed this post on Thailand travel – 10 tips and suggestions were helpful for your planning and travel to this amazing country.
 If you enjoyed the post, could you kindly share it with any of the social media buttons that are located around the post?
 Thank you again for visiting.